What is CanREA

 CanREA is a founding member of the North American Alliance for Renewable Energy (ARE), which promotes the adotion of feed-in tariffs in US states and Canadian provinces, as well as federal support for this most sucessful policy. http://www.allianceforrenewableenergy.org/

-CanREA and National Energy Strategy
+Model National Renewable Energy Strategy

-CanREA released a Model National Renewable Energy Strategy in July 2006.
+CanREA released its Model National Renewable Energy Strategy in July 2006.
 The model strategy is built on the Policy Recommendations made at the landmark international conference on renewable energy held in Bonn in 2004, but also recognizes Canada’s unique division of responsibilities among federal, provincial, territorial, First Nations and municipal governments.
 We believe that this common view of what renewable energy and energy efficiency strategies should contain will contribute to a crucial national debate on this issue in Canada.
 More…